walles/env/README.md

-Functions for parsing environment variable values into typed values.
+Functions for parsing environment variable values into typed variables.

 # Examples